pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 She saw payment infrastructure the way she saw electricity grids: public utilities that shouldn't be owned by their biggest customers.

-Her 2015 Market Review identified the problem: the big banks (Barclays, HSBC, Lloyds, RBS, and Santander) owned Vocalink, the company that operated Britain's national payment infrastructure, while also being its main users.
+Her 2015 Market Review identified the problem: the big banks (notably Barclays, HSBC, Lloyds, RBS, and Santander, who together held about 85% of the shares) controlled Vocalink, the company that operated Britain's national payment infrastructure, while also being its main users.
 This gave them no incentive to innovate or lower fees.
 Her solution was to force them to sell.

 Nixon recommended the banks divest; however, her hoped-for "competitive market" didn't materialise.
 There was no queue of British fintechs with £700 million to spend on national payment infrastructure.
 There was one serious bidder, and before she could formally require it, Mastercard offered to buy and the PSR accepted the offer as a way to resolve the ownership problem.